akajiejie/RoboOrchardLab/projects/sem/robotwin/sem_policy/README.md

 Replace `{PATH_TO_YOUR_SAFETENSOR_CKPT}` with the path to your `.safetensors` model file.

+We also provide a trained checkpoint for `place_empty_cup` task in  https://huggingface.co/HorizonRobotics/SEM-RoboTwin-Tiny.

-## Step 4: Copy the Policy Folder to the RoboTwin 2.0 Project Directory
+## Step 4: Local Evaluation - Copy the Policy Folder to the RoboTwin 2.0 Project Directory

 ```bash
 cd ..